 A good example is the EU project FEAST, which utilises user-focused experimental environments to engage vulnerable groups, gaining their insights to address economic and geographic barriers to adopting sustainable diets.
-Also, workshops working on turning climate anxiety into empowerment, such as those from the CALM-EY and EMBRACE projects in Lithuania, Italy, and Greece, address emotional responses to climate change, fostering mutual learning and resilience.
-These workshops transform anxiety into proactive engagement, ensuring emotional well-being is considered when assessing key risks and vulnerabilities, setting adaptation priorities and objectives, and selecting suitable adaptation options through skilled facilitation and community empowerment.
+There are others working on turning climate anxiety into empowerment, such as those from the CALM-EY and EMBRACE projects in Lithuania, Italy, and Greece, which address emotional responses to climate change and seek to foster mutual learning and resilience.
+These living labs transform anxiety into proactive engagement, ensuring emotional well-being is considered when assessing key risks and vulnerabilities, setting adaptation priorities and objectives, and selecting suitable adaptation options through skilled facilitation and community empowerment.